 Our main interest is in perceptual, motor, and cognitive learning and brain plasticity during the adult lifespan, particularly into old age.
 We develop and evaluate interventions for maintaining and improving functioning during aging, such as perceptual or motor training or physical and creative activities.
-Our methods include electroencephalography, neurobiofeedback, non-invasive brain stimulation, and virtual and augmented reality scenarios.
-Check my homepage for details: http://bgodde.user.jacobs-university.de/
+Our methods include electroencephalography, neurobiofeedback, and non-invasive brain stimulation.
+Check my homepage for details: https://constructor.university/benjamin-godde